zhiwu-huang/AICE1006-Data-Analytics-EDA/README.md

 **Note:** Another part of AICE1006 is conducted by [Dr. Hikmat Farhat](https://www.southampton.ac.uk/people/5zvfgb/doctor-hikmat-farhat).

 <!-- The course consists in 13 lectures which should last about 1 hours each. -->
-The lectures are [jupyter](https://jupyter.org/) notebooks to be presented as slides using the [rise](https://rise.readthedocs.io/en/stable/) or related extension.
+The lectures are [jupyter](https://jupyter.org/) notebooks to be presented as slides using the [rise](https://rise.readthedocs.io/en/stable/) or related "jupyter nbconvert"  command.
 Each lecture is accompanied by exercises with solutions.

 ## Lecture list